-Tax depreciation, using the rates prescribed in the Notification, may be claimed for the whole year irrespective of the date of purchase of the asset.
+Tax depreciation, using the rates prescribed in the Notification, may be claimed for the whole year irrespective of the date of the asset purchase.

 g.
 Losses

 Tax losses may be offset against taxable income.
 Unutilized tax losses can be carried forward and offset against future taxable income for up to a maximum of three consecutive years.